malibrud/AdventOfCode2021/README.md

 same as part A algorithmically, I just had to generate a larger grid.
 It was 500 x 500 nodes but still plenty small enough to fit in memory.
 * I was quite surprised tha the A* worked on my first build.
 No debugging!
 Whew!!!

+## Day 16
+* Recursive parsing task on a bit stream.
+Pretty natural to do recursive processing.
+Part A was pretty straight forward.
+The addition of operations was not too much of a wrinkle.
+For part B all tests passed, but the answer was wrong.
+Turned out that the computation was overflowing plain `int` and had to change the types associated with all calculations to 64 bit (i.e. `long long`).